datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/asana-api.md

 The following queries are intended to help you get started, and make life simpler querying within your API.

-Suppose that my Asana API data source was called `asanaapi2000`
+For the following examples, suppose that my Asana API data source was called `asanaapi2000`, and I want to query an endpoint.
+The endpoint goes after the Asana data source name:

+!!! example "FROM Clause"

+    ```sql
+    FROM `asanaapi2000`.`<ENDPOINT>`
+    ```

 ### Get Tasks Endpoint

+This query returns all tasks associated with the specified project.

 ```sql
 SELECT *